mhx/dwarfs/doc/dwarfs-format.md

   file, you should find a valid section header for the section index.

+- `HISTORY` (10):
+  File system history information as defined `thrift/history.thrift`.
+  This is stored in "compact" thrift encoding.
+Zero or more history sections are supported.

 ## METADATA FORMAT

 Here is a high-level overview of how all the bits and pieces relate